On the Relativity of Slaughter – Sacrificial Rites of the Maya, Aztecs and Toltecs

 In the skin of another – literally!

-In the National Museum of San Salvador (El Salvador) there stands a simple clay sculpture of a man.
-At first glance you think he is wrapped in feathers.
-At second glance, his clothes seem strange.
-And indeed they are.
-He wears a man's skin that has been stripped off and is decaying on his body....
+In the National Museum of San Salvador (El Salvador), there is a simple clay sculpture of a man.
+At first glance, it appears that he is adorned with feathers.
+However, upon closer inspection, his clothing appears peculiar.
+And indeed, it is.
+He is wearing the skin of a man that has been stripped off and...
 Continue Reading →

 The worst Volcanic Eruption ever